 Click on a ship type below to find out more.

 Our fine fleet of are hallmarks of distinction and truly world class.
-Owned and designed by Riviera Travel, these Swiss built and operated ships are rated by the Berlitz Guide to River Cruising as some of the finest river cruise ships to grace .
+These Swiss built and operated ships are rated by the Berlitz Guide to River Cruising as some of the finest river cruise ships to grace .
 Our suites and cabins are among the largest on any river cruise vessel and 83% of our cabins feature a French or full balcony.
 These ships carry 130 to 170 passengers and are all named after classic British writers.

 The Nile and Mekong are surely two of the world’s most fascinating rivers to cruise, with iconic sights and bucket-list destinations to tick off along the way.
 On we use the operated by a French-Vietnamese venture, which is similar in style but much smaller than our European river cruise ships.
 There are only 32 cabins, creating a much more intimate and personal experience on board.